Craighall Park

 Craighall Park is a suburb of Randburg, South Africa.
 It is located in Region B of the City of Johannesburg Metropolitan Municipality.
 Residents of the suburb are represented by the CraigPark Residents Association.

+History

+The suburb was established after 1945.

+Retail

+Lancaster Shopping Centre, located on Jan Smuts Avenue in Craighall, became completely vacant after its last remaining shop closed in December 2025.